Why Choose YellowWood?

 Our response has been to develop links with well established local projects and charitable organisations that are sustainably benefitting the regions and communities that we visit.
 We include in our itineraries, an opportunity to learn about and visit these groups.

 For this reason, for every client and guide who takes an international flight to one of our adventures, we will plant 15 trees via our partner charity WeForest.
-They run many tree planting and tree maintenance projects such as this seedling nursery in the Amhara region of Ethiopia, and also in the Amazon Rainforest in Brazil.
+They run many tree planting and tree maintenance projects such as this seedling nursery in the Amhara region of Ethiopia, the Amazon Rainforest in Brazil and many other projects in other countries including Zambia, Malawi, Tanzania & India.

 2020 saw the start of a new decade and focus for us all on the realities of Climate Change and the devastating results of our impact, as a species, on the planet.
 At YellowWood Adventures, we want to be a driver for behavioural change through setting a good example, promoting awareness, and offering positive choices.